abdulla20-8/Store-Game/README.md

 ## Store-Game

+"Store game" can refer to different things depending on the context.
+One possible interpretation is a physical game sold in a store, such as a board game, card game, or video game.
+These types of games can be purchased at various retail locations, including game stores, toy stores, and department stores.

 * This website let gamer purchase free game or this game that is publicly available world wide and have subscribe plan

 * The backend come with 3 type of user